 – Transitioning from a nursing home into assisted living

-Applicants who meet the eligibility guidelines, including monthly income below $2,313 in 2019, should begin the process as soon as possible because there can be long waiting lists to get Ohio’s Assisted Living Waiver.
+Applicants who meet the eligibility guidelines should begin the process as soon as possible because there can be long waiting lists to get Ohio’s Assisted Living Waiver.
+More information is available at this link.
 One can take a Medicaid-eligibility test here.

-There are also Veterans homes in Ohio, which are residential care facilities that provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+There are also two veterans’ homes in Ohio, which are residential care facilities that provide long-term care for veterans.
+They are located in Georgetown (outside Cincinnati) and Sandusky (northern Ohio on the shore of Lake Erie).
+In addition to nursing home care and assisted living, memory care is provided.
 Payment is made directly from the VA to the facility.
-State veterans homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
-Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
+Because there is often a waiting list, contact the homes before visiting to see if your loved one is eligible to live there.
+For contacts and more information, click here.

 Other ways to help pay for assisted living with memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.